Tallwave/guidelines/docs/Platforms.md

 When you compile your React Native code base, a project for both iOS and Android is provided.
 The common code is compiled into libraries that each project consumes.
 You can inter-mix natively written iOS or Android components, along with components created through React Native.

-You'll also need either XCode or Android Studio to build and release the final product.
+You'll also need either Xcode or Android Studio to build and release the final product.

 ### Native or React Native?

 Ideally, if you have two developers who are each strong in either iOS or Android, they can collaborate on the same codebase, sharing the same components, while maintaining the UX that is best for each platform.
 Usually the problem of any cross-platform solution is that Android users have to deal with iOS type elements, and vice-versa, providing a *worst of both worlds* outcome for users.
 React Native allows the developers to code different UX (such as navigation) for their Android or iOS users, while still sharing as much of the common elements as they can.

 But, there is an overhead cost associated with using React Native.
-Where IDEs such as XCode and Android Studio have had years to optimize their toolset to solve all the common issues with building and releasing products, React Native forces developers to have to deal with npm packages, write code in simpler text editors such as Sublime, and all these need to be customized and optimized manually by the developers.
+Where IDEs such as Xcode and Android Studio have had years to optimize their toolset to solve all the common issues with building and releasing products, React Native forces developers to have to deal with npm packages, write code in simpler text editors such as Sublime, and all these need to be customized and optimized manually by the developers.

-Also, where an XCode project can be 100 Megabytes, the same React Native project can be half a Gigabyte, taking mreactuch more memory and much longer to compile.
+Also, where an Xcode project can be 100 Megabytes, the same React Native project can be half a Gigabyte, taking mreactuch more memory and much longer to compile.

 Sometimes these overhead costs, and headaches, cut into all the time saved in writing shared components in a single code base.
 But if the developer has a strong background of Node.js and React, then React Native is ideal for them to jumpstart mobile development.